 This is a big step up from T-Ball and Rookie Ball Junior, as this division sees players improve greatly in defensive skills, positional play, and hitting.
 A real baseball is used at this level, baselines increase to 55 feet, and pitching is done by a coach/parent from a distance of 23 feet.
 The ball gets hit a lot in this group, and generally deeper and faster than at earlier levels.
 The game is played in adherence to Rocky Mountain Little League House Rules, written and modified by coaches and parents over years of experience.
 This is the first division where scores are kept and where baseball rules regarding strikes, outs, innings, etc. are generally followed as much as possible.
 All parents are expected to contribute in some way, either with field prep, assisting on the bench during games, or as a scorekeeper during the season.

 Participants are supplied with a colourful, numbered T-shirt style jersey, baseball pants, a ball cap, belt and baseball socks (all of which they keep).

-Players need to supply cleats, a baseball glove, a batting helmet and an athletic supporter or compression shorts (mandatory in Little League).
 Please make sure your player's helmet fits properly, is NOCSAE approved, and is marked (athletic tape works well) to identify it as your child’s.

 Many players have or will wish to purchase their own baseball bats.
 All bats used in Rookie Ball Senior must have a "USA Baseball" approved logo and must be at least 27 inches long.
 No exceptions (this includes practices and games).
 All USA Baseball approved bats 26 inches and shorter are only permitted with soft T-Balls, not baseballs.
 The league will provide each team with at least one USA Baseball bat.